 Marissa is from Knoxville, Tennessee.
 She is a joint major in International Relations and Economics at Lehigh with a minor in Spanish and loves to dance in her free time.
 She is a UN Youth Representative and Assistant Research Intern for Nor Luyce.
 She represents Nor Luyce and spreads our goal of empowering young women on a variety of different platforms.
 She has been doing research to discover the most successful mentoring techniques and how to implement them as well as creating evaluations to assess the progress of the Nor Luyce mentees and mentors.
 Marissa strives to continue educating herself and others about the pressing issues young girls face.

 Shoghik has been the Executive Director of Nor Luyce since 2009.
 She is a Gyumri native, with an advanced degree in psychology.
 In addition to Armenian, she speaks English, Spanish, and Russian.
 Shoghik has received her second MA in Counseling and Human Services as a Fulbright student in Lehigh University.
 In her spare time, she likes to play classical piano.

 Mentoring Phase Coordinator

-Karine did her bachelor’s in psychology at Shirak State University, and currently, she is pursuing her MA degree in psychology at the same university.
-Karine joined Nor Luyce in 2018 again as a volunteer mentor to support an adolescent girl.
+Karine received her bachelor’s in psychology at Shirak State University and is currently pursuing a MA degree in psychology at the same university.
+Karine joined Nor Luyce in 2018 as a volunteer mentor to support an adolescent girl.